0xjjpa/http2-ssl/README.md

 [HTTP2](https://assets.jjperezaguinaga.com/articles/v1/http2-rancheros-nginx-letsencrypt/RancherOS_HTTP2.jpg)

+*tl;dr By copying the following [repo](https://github.com/jjperezaguinaga/http2-ssl), adding your own AWS credentials, and running `make up && make provision`, you create a t2.nano AWS vm that hosts a webpage with HTTP/2 using NGINX with a SSL Certificate by Let's Encrypt*

 In September of 2015, NGINX Inc. released [NGINX version 1.9.5][NGINX], which contains the open source patch that allows the popular web server to support [HTTP/2][HTTP2-Slides].
 This new version of the HTTP protocol contains major upgrades over HTTP/1.1 that makes loading webpages significantly faster.
 It is key for Front End Engineers to learn the new features included in HTTP/2, since many techniques currently used in Web Development and HTTP/1.1 will become [anti-patterns in HTTP/2][Cloudflare-WebDev].

 To get started with HTTP/2, a SSL certificate is required, since there's no implementation of HTTP/2 without SSL.
 Luckily enough, [Lets Encrypt][LetsEncrypt] recently started its public beta, allowing issuing SSL certificates for free.
 Assembling the request of a SSL certificate, installing the proper version of NGINX, and running the NGINX server with HTTP/2 enabled, can be easily done inside Amazon Web Services (AWS) with [Docker][Docker] and [RancherOS][RancherOS].